changkun/modern-cpp-tutorial/book/en-us/05-pointers.md

 So the usual practice is that for an object, we apply for space when constructor, and free space when the destructor (called when leaving the scope).
 That is, we often say that the RAII resource acquisition is the initialization technology.

-There are exceptions to everything, we always have the need to allocate objects on free storage.
+There are exceptions to everything, we always need to allocate objects on free storage.
 In traditional C++ we have to use `new` and `delete` to "remember" to release resources.
-C++11 introduces the concept of smart pointers, using the idea of ​​reference counting, so that programmers no longer need to care about manually releasing memory.
+C++11 introduces the concept of smart pointers, using the idea of ​​reference counting so that programmers no longer need to care about manually releasing memory.
 These smart pointers include `std::shared_ptr`/`std::unique_ptr`/`std::weak_ptr`, which need to include the header file `<memory>`.

 > Note: The reference count is not garbage collection.
 The reference count can recover the objects that are no longer used as soon as possible, and will not cause long waits during the recycling process.
-> More clearly and clearly indicate the life cycle of resources.
+> More clearly and indicate the life cycle of resources.

 ## 5.2 `std::shared_ptr`